AmanVermaa22/Library-Management-System-using-SQL-Project---P2/README.md

 * Read: Retrieved and displayed data from various tables.
 * Update: Updated records in the employees table.
 * Delete: Removed records from the members table as needed.

+3. CTAS (Create Table As Select)

+* Create Summary Tables: Used CTAS to generate new tables based on query results - each book and total book_issued_cnt**